Google: Preventing E Criminal

 Stay safe

-One way attackers often gain access to your computer is by looking for known security issues in previous versions of software running on your device.
-They know that many users don't always upgrade to the latest version of software and programs on their computers, which have the best methods of protecting your security.
-Google knows this too, and that's why they've designed their Chrome browser to automatically install the latest version every time you launch it, so you have an up-to-date method of protecting your security without any extra effort.
+One way intruders often gain access to your computer is by looking for known security issues in previous versions of software running on your device.
+They know that many users do not always upgrade to the latest software and programs on their computers, which have the best methods of protecting your security.
+Google knows this, too, and that's why it has designed the Chrome browser to automatically install the latest version every time you launch it, so you have an up-to-date security protection method.

-Chrome sometimes needs to work with other software, called plugins, to run such as displaying photos or videos correctly.
-These plugins can also be a way for attackers to gain control of your computer.
-If Chrome detects an old plugin with a security problem, it will block that plugin until you get the most up-to-date and secure version and show you a message that the plugin needs to be updated.
+Chrome must sometimes work with other software, called plugins, to perform features such as the correct display of photos or videos.
+These plug-ins can also be a way in which attackers can gain control of your computer.
+If Chrome detects an old plug-in with a security issue, it will block this plugin until you get the most up-to-date and secure version and will show you a message indicating that the add-on needs to be updated.

 Keep the security of your mobile device